 Skip to main content

-The CTA Performance report provides end-to-end visibility into how your calls to action are performing, from first impression through to form submission.
-Navigate to Reports → CTAs to access this report.
+The CTA Performance report provides end-to-end visibility into how your calls to action are performing, from first impression through to booking.
+Navigate to Reports -> CTAs to access this report.

 Key Metrics